 To support the national effort to keep people safe, we’re following the Government’s advice on coronavirus.
-We are closing The National Waterways Museum from Friday 20 March.
+The National Waterways Museum is currently closed.
 For more information, read our latest coronavirus update.

 A moving experience.
 Using the latest technology, interactive displays, games and a little bit of magic, transport yourself back over 100 years to when this was the third busiest port in Britain.

 Designed by the great civil engineer Thomas Telford, Ellesmere Port was the largest Inland Waterway dock complex in the UK.
 Just across the River Mersey from Liverpool, goods were moved from ocean going ships onto narrow boats and barges so they could move relatively swiftly along the canal network.